Overview

 Null Ordering

-This query returns the titles of the two papers with the second and third highest scores:
+To return titles of the two papers with the second and third highest scores, ensuring null values appear at the front if applicable:

 MATCH (n:Paper)